sttng/sd2snes/verilog/sd2snes_st0011/README.md

 plain text and were updated in the working build.

-The design elaborates clean on mk3 under Icarus, and the ST011 rate test still reports 6.01 cycles/instruction with 64/64 bytes consumed. mk2 has not been elaborated because the vendor IP wrappers are stale as described above; that is the first thing to resolve.
+The design elaborates clean on mk3 under Icarus, and the ST011 rate test still reports 6.01 cycles/instruction with 64/64 bytes consumed.

-## Simulation

-`sim/` holds `extpgm_tb.v`, `st011_rate_tb.v`, `miss_latency_tb.v` and
-`ip_stubs.v` (behavioural memories — simulation only, do not add to the project).
-See `docs/STATUS.md` in the working package for what each proves.

 ## Configuration